xIBBAx/GenAI-B2C-Latest/backend/onyx/connectors/README.md

 #### Docs Changes

-Create the new connector page (with guiding images!) with how to get the connector credentials and how to set up the connector in Onyx.
+Create the new connector page (with guiding images!) with how to get the connector credentials and how to set up the connector in Techpeek AI.
 Then create a Pull Request in https://github.com/onyx-dot-app/onyx-docs.

 ### Before opening PR